ChatGPT Errors: Why They Happen and How to Fix Them

 • Stop using offensive language.
 Of course, you might be getting this message because you’re using offensive language and you’re being correctly flagged for moderation purposes.
 If this is the case, being a little bit nicer will make the message go away.

-A significant number of these error messages seemed to have occurred after ChatGPT experienced an outage, which leads us to think that the best thing to do might be to just ask another chatbot, such as Bard or Claude, which are also very capable of fulfilling similar requests.
+A significant number of these error messages seemed to have occurred after ChatGPT experienced an outage, which leads us to think that the best thing to do might be to just ask another chatbot, such as Gemini or Claude, which are also very capable of fulfilling similar requests.

 ChatGPT Network Error